con/open-brain-consent/README.rst

 Goal minimum
 ~~~~~~~~~~~~

-To address this problem we decided to collect :ref:`chap_consent_samples` which have
+To address this problem we collected :ref:`chap_consent_samples` which have
 been previously approved by ethic committees in different
 institutions.
-Such samples could serve a basis for introducing
+Such samples can be used for
 similar *ad-hoc* consent forms at other institutions so they fulfill
 the desires of any particular committee, while allowing public sharing
 of collected data.